 The Six Cs are at the heart of Fanning Howey’s Learning Ecosystems for Educational Planning (LEEP) process, which explores big ideas in education with school districts.
 Building on Michael Fullan’s philosophy, we’ve expanded Character to “Compassion and Character”, and Citizenship to “Community and Citizenship” to represent the changing needs of students.

 Compassion and character attribute to a student’s personal effectiveness—their ability to empathize with others and apply that information to their behavior.
 Often referred to as emotional intelligence, this C is the foundation for creating positive, meaningful relationships.
 In fact, studies have shown that people with high emotional intelligence have greater mental health and leadership skills throughout life.

 Compassion and character have become increasingly important for modern career development too.
-World Economic Forum projects emotional intelligence will be among the top six skills sought after in the workforce by 2020.
+Emotional intelligence is a baseline requirement for many employers today.
+The World Economic Forum listed emotional intelligence among the top six skills sought after in the workforce in 2020.
 In 2015, it didn’t even break the top ten, which attests to its growing importance in every aspect of society.

 Community & citizenship

 Today’s students are growing up in an increasingly connected world.
 This connectivity brings with it a greater responsibility than past generations to think like global citizens.
 Community and citizenship help students to develop a sense of purpose through these connections, and ultimately strive to contribute to the betterment of the world.